byuflowlab/CCBlade.jl/docs/src/tutorial.md

 # Guide

 This section contains two examples, one for a wind turbine and one for a propeller.
 Each function in the module is introduced along the way.
-Because the workflow for the propeller is essentially the same as that for the wind turbine (except the inflow), the propeller example does not repeat the same level of detail or comments.
+Because the workflow for the propeller is essentially the same as that for the wind turbine (except the operating point), the propeller example does not repeat the same level of detail or comments.

 To start, we import CCBlade as well as a plotting module.
 I prefer to use `import` rather than `using` as it makes the namespace clear when multiple modules exist (except with plotting where it is obvious), but for the purposes of keeping this example concise I will use `using`.